Teva Pharmaceuticals: Research and development

+Controversies

+Following Russia's invasion of Ukraine in 2022, Teva Pharmaceuticals faced criticism for continuing its operations in Russia despite international sanctions.
+While the company committed to stopping new investments, its focus on ensuring an uninterrupted supply of medicines has raised ethical concerns, with critics arguing that Teva's presence weakens the impact of sanctions aimed at pressuring Russia economically.

 Legal issues

-On June 25, 2010, Bayer sued Teva for falsely claiming that Teva's Gianvi was stabilized by betadex as a clathrate, and could consequently be advertised as a generic of Yaz The settlement resulted in Teva changing its product marketing to remove the claim that it used the same ingredients as Yaz.
+On June 25, 2010, Bayer sued Teva for falsely claiming that Teva's Gianvi was stabilized by betadex as a clathrate, and could consequently be advertised as a generic of Yaz.
+The settlement resulted in Teva changing its product marketing to remove the claim that it used the same ingredients as Yaz.
 Bayer's method specifically prevents oxidative degradation of the estrogen, while Teva's does not.

-In January 2015, the Supreme Court of the United States decided on the Copaxone patent in Teva Pharmaceuticals USA, Inc. v.
+In January 2015, the Supreme Court of the United States decided for Teva on the Copaxone patent in Teva Pharmaceuticals USA, Inc. v.
 Sandoz, Inc.

 In December 2016, the attorneys general of 20 states filed a civil complaint accusing Teva of a coordinated scheme to artificially maintain high prices for a generic antibiotic and diabetes drug.
 The complaint alleged price collusion schemes between six pharmaceutical firms including informal gatherings, telephone calls, and text messages.

 In January 2019, the Supreme Court of the United States decided for Teva in Helsinn Healthcare S.A. v.
 Teva Pharmaceuticals USA Inc.

-On May 11 2019, Teva Pharmaceuticals USA was one of 19 drug companies sued for price fixing in the United States by 44 states for inflating its prices, sometimes up to 1000%, in an illegal agreement among it and its competitors.
+On May 11, 2019, Teva Pharmaceuticals USA was one of 19 drug companies sued for price fixing in the United States by 44 states for inflating its prices, sometimes up to 1000%, in an illegal agreement among it and its competitors.
 In June 2021, Teva agreed to pay $925M to settle allegations it had engaged in price fixing in Mississippi.
 In January 2022, Teva agreed to pay $425M to settle allegations that it had concealed price fixing practices from shareholders.

 In May 2019, Teva Pharmaceuticals USA agreed to pay $85 million to the U.S. state of Oklahoma to settle allegations that it had been overprescribing opioids, marketing them as safe, and downplaying their addictive qualities.